-3. Did the provider discuss and document instructions for the patient/family to call the practice if the patient has worsened or has not improved within 48-72 hours?
+4. Did the provider seeing the patient document in the medical record that this patient/family was instructed to call if patient worsens or has not improved within 48-72 hours?

 Yes, verbal discussion documented in the medical record

 Yes, printed material provided and documented in the medical record